crewstyle/OlympusZeus/README.md

     )

 Adding a `text`
-NOTA: you can define the maxlength optional attribute
+NOTA: you can define the maxlength optional attribute.

     array(
         'type' => 'text',